FlightControl-User/x16-flash/README.md

 | <img align="right" src="https://raw.githubusercontent.com/FlightControl-User/x16-flash/main/images/VERA-JP1-CLOSED.jpg" width="50%"/> During the update process, the program will ask you to place a jumper cap, **CLOSING** the JP1 jumper pins (picture above).
 This is necessary to instruct VERA to address any memory instruction to the SPI IC, in order to allow for the memory flashing of the VERA.BIN file now stored in RAM, onto the SPI IC memory (only the first 128KB will be updated). |
 | <img align="right" src="https://raw.githubusercontent.com/FlightControl-User/x16-flash/main/images/VERA-JP1-OPEN.jpg" width="50%"/> Once the VERA memory has been updated, the program will ask you to remove the JP1 jumper cap, **opening** the pins again.
 This is necessary to direct VERA to address the SD card again for further file reads. |

+> [!WARNING]
-> **Note that this will happen during the update process and it is crucial that you follow carefully the instructions given by the program!
+> This will happen during the update process and it is crucial that you follow carefully the instructions given by the program!
 It might be advisory to practice this process before you execute the CX16 update program, with your CX16 board powered OFF!
 Put a jumper cap on the JP1 jumper pins closing it and re-opening it by removing.
 Simple, but if you've never done this, this may require a bit of practice!**

+> [!NOTE]
 > Updating the **external** VERA card won't require you to follow this process.

 ### 1.3.2 Prepare: CLOSE SMC J5 jumper pins!